 </project>

-Gradle is a more modern and flexible tool than Maven, based on a declarative and imperative approach.
-Usa un DSL en Groovy o Kotlin (build.gradle o build.gradle.kts).
+Gradle is a more modern and flexible tool than Maven, based on a declarative-imperative approach.
+Uses a Groovy or Kotlin DSL (build.gradle or build.gradle.kts).

 plugins {